The Storm Drainage System—The Source of Storm Water and its Destination

 Normandy Park Stormwater Management Map

-Private Stormwater Facility Maintenance
+Private Stormwater Facility Inspections and Maintenance

 The Department of Public Works monitors storm drainage facilities within privately maintained developments.
 It is important that your drainage systems are operated and maintained according to standards established in Normandy Park Municipal Code (NPMC) Chapter 13.08.120, and other county, state, and federal regulations.
 The property owners shall remain responsible for the facility’s continual performance, operation and maintenance in accordance with these standards and requirements.